MichaelOryan/card-deck/README.md

 Features Ideas for Future Updates
 ------------------------------------------
 Possible peek function for cards on piles.

 Draw x return less than x to the deck, shuffled(whole, returned cards) or unshuffled.

+Better way of storing values to each card.
+Esp for numeric values.